 Farm to School

-What is Farm to School (F2S)?
+What is farm to school?
 It certainly represents more than just “buying local.”
 It’s a mindset and an approach to connecting food education to the process of growing healthy kids.

-F2S activities include planting gardens, visiting farms, and using locally grown ingredients in menus.
-It also includes teaching kids to cook with local foods and bringing farmers to the schools to teach kids about farming and food production.
+Farm to school activities include planting gardens, visiting farms, and using locally grown ingredients in menus.
+It also includes teaching kids to cook with local foods and bringing farmers into schools to teach kids about farming and food production.

 Farm to School

-What is Farm to School (F2S)?
+What is farm to school?
 It certainly represents more than just “buying local.”
 It’s a mindset and an approach to connecting food education to the process of growing healthy kids.

-F2S activities include planting gardens, visiting farms, and using locally grown ingredients in menus.
-It also includes teaching kids to cook with local foods and bringing farmers to the schools to teach kids about farming and food production.
+Farm to school activities include planting gardens, visiting farms, and using locally grown ingredients in menus.
+It also includes teaching kids to cook with local foods and bringing farmers into schools to teach kids about farming and food production.

 About Farm to School

 Farm-to-School programs exist in every state in the nation.
-According to the 2015 USDA Farm to School Census, 42% of districts that responded to the survey say they participate in Farm to School activities.
-That’s 5,254 districts and 42,587 schools!
-As a result, 23.6 million school children now have access to local food at school.
+According to the 2023 USDA Farm to School Census, 74% of responding districts reported participating in Farm to School activities.
+45.6 million students participated in Farm to School activities during the 2022-2023 school year.
 These programs help them develop healthy eating habits and understand what goes into growing the food that ends up on their plates.

-The cornerstone of any Farm to School program is creating procurement relationships with local farmers and producers.
-For guidance for implementing F2S in your district, check out our Farm to School Procurement section.
-Also be sure to utilize our farm to school recipes!
+The cornerstone of any farm to school program is building procurement relationships with local farmers and producers.
+For guidance on implementing farm to school in your district, check out our procurement pages.
+Also, be sure to use our farm to school recipes!

 "An investment in the health of America’s students through farm-to-school activities is also an investment in the health of local economies."